 Time Passes is an ongoing collaboration between Brooke O’Harra and Sharon Hayes that takes the audio book of Virginia Woolf’s To the Lighthouse as its spine.

 The performance is an 8-hour continuous event with Brooke, me, our kid Alice, and our dog, Cosmos.
 We are interested (and challenged!) in this project, by time.
-We are performing with and through the book in its entirety as a proposal-in-performance to occupy Woolf’s deeply gendered containers of time and thought.
+We perform with and through the book in its entirety as a proposal-in-performance and occupy Woolf’s deeply gendered containers of time and thought.
 In Woolf’s text, thought circulates about and as relationships–social relationships and familial relationships but also relations to desire, ambition and aesthetics, relations to race, class and the nation-state, relations to politics and to knowledge.

 “I will invent a new name for my books to supplant ‘novel’.
 A new _______ by Virginia Woolf.
 But what?” — (Virginia Woolf June, 1925)